‘Outside the Spacecraft’ at the National Air and Space Museum

 From January 9 through June 8, 2015, The Smithsonian National Air and Space Museum in Washington hosts the exhibition Outside the Spacecraft: 50 Years of Extra-Vehicular Activity.

 The exhibition, located on the second floor of the museum, commemorates the 50th anniversary of the first astronauts who ventured outside their space vehicle protected only by the thin barrier of a spacesuit.

-Through original artifact, photographs, artworks, and personal documents, the exhibition depicts the history of extra-vehicular activities from the first EVA by Aleksei Leonov and Edward White in 1965 to the present day.
+Through original artifacts, photographs, artworks, and personal documents, the exhibition depicts the history of extra-vehicular activities from the first EVA by Aleksei Leonov and Edward White in 1965 to the present day.

-EVA activities deeply marked the history of man in space, from the conquering of the Moon to the Skylab; from the deploy of the Hubble telescope to the construction of the International Space Station and more.
+EVA activities deeply marked the history of man in space, from the conquering of the Moon to the Skylab; the deployment of the Hubble telescope, the construction of the International Space Station, and more.